ploomber/ploomber/doc/cookbook/serialization.rst

         # no need to serialize here, simply return the output
         return [1, 2, 3]

+.. important:: Serialization only works on function tasks.

 And your serializer may look like this: